zsiegel92/FastRPC/README.md

 # FastRPC

 > This project is a WIP but the core implementation works.
 >
 > There is outstanding work on the API in Javascript client function names, which do not indicate request type ('GET', 'POST').
+Non-'GET' routes must be defined manually using FastAPI routes.
+>
+> Non-GET routes that use Pydantic types as required function parameters unpack request bodies into JSON validated by the Pydantic type of the parameters.
+This is the behavior of FastRPC and the Typescript client methods.
+The outstanding work here is to automatically name non-GET routes.
+>
 >
 > A possible killer feature would be merging multiple endpoints with the same name (e.g. `GET /api/records/{record_id}` and `GET /api/records`) into one Javascript client method `pythonClient.records(...)` where `record_id` is optional, hitting different endpoints based on parameters provided (which is how web routing works).
 Currently, each web endpoint has one client method.
 >